oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 ==================================================

-Decision Forest (DF) :capterm:`classification` and :capterm:`regression` algorithms are based on an ensemble of tree-structured classifiers, which are known as decision trees.
+Decision Forest (DF) :capterm:`classification` and :capterm:`regression` algorithms are based on an ensemble of tree-structured classifiers, which are known as :ref:`decision trees <decision_tree>`.
 Decision forest is built using the general technique of bagging, a bootstrap aggregation, and a random choice of features.
-Decision tree is a binary tree graph.
-Its internal (split) nodes represent a decision function used to select the child node at the prediction stage.
-Its leaf, or terminal, nodes represent the corresponding response values, which are the result of the prediction from the tree.
 For more details, see [Breiman84]_ and [Breiman2001]_.

 .. |t_math| replace:: `Training <df_t_math_>`_
 .. |t_dense| replace:: `Dense <df_t_math_dense_>`_